shamilnn/CA-Core/src/pagecontent/profile-observation-results-intro.md

 **Required elements:**
 * status of the result value
+* category to classify the general type of observation being made
+* code to classify what was observed
+* reference to a subject

 ### Data Absent Reason
 In situations where the minimum cardinality of an element or attribute is 1 and information is missing and the Responder knows the precise reason for the absence of data, Responders SHALL send the reason for the missing information using values (such as [NullFlavor](https://www.hl7.org/fhir/extension-iso21090-nullflavor.html)) from the value set where they exist or using the [DataAbsentReason](http://hl7.org/fhir/StructureDefinition/data-absent-reason) extension.